w3irDv/savemii/tutorials/Pretendo Network savedata Transfer.md

 4) Press `A`  "Go to title Selection".

    All the titles that have savedata for the old NNID will appear.
-Just review the list and unmark any title savedata that you don't want to copy.
+Review the list and uncheck (`Y` or `<-`,`->`) any title savedata that you don't want to copy.
    ![](images/4.png)

 5) Press `A` : ProfileCopy.

-   The review screen will appear, last opportunity to verify that the NNID and the PNID are ok.
+  The summary screen will appear, your last chance to verify that the NNID and PNID are correct.
    ![](images/5.png)

 6) If Ok, press `A`.

-   Copy process will begin.
-For all selected titles, savedata from the PNID profile will be wiped, and then the savedata from the NNID profile will be copied to the PNID profile.
+   The `Copy` process will begin.
+All selected titles will be backed up, the saved data from the PNID profile will be deleted, and finally, the saved data from the NNID profile will be copied to the PNID profile.
    ![](images/6.png)

-7) When the copy finishes, a summary screen with the number of OKs/ KOs will appear.
+7) When the copy is complete, a summary screen will appear with the number of OKs/KOs.

-   *Note: If the copy fails for some title, its name will appear here.
-The reason for failure would have been shown during the previous copy step.
-Just correct the problems with these titles and try the process again only for these ones.
-As a last restor, in case that you need it, an All Users backup  for the titles can be found on the sdcard* --> `sd:/wiiu/backups/batch/<timestamp> `).
+   *Note: If the copy fails for any title, its name will appear here.
+The reason for the failure will have been shown in the previous copy step.
+Simply correct the problems with these titles and retry the process with only those titles.
+As a final resort, if needed, you can find an "All users" backup of all titles on the SD card.* --> `sd:/wiiu/backups/batch/<timestamp> `).
    ![](images/7.1.png)

    ![](images/7.2.png)